-Our special education staff includes a School Psychologist, Speech Language Pathologist (SLP),

-Occupational Therapist, Physical Therapist, Specialized Academic Instruction (SAI) teachers, and Special Education Day Class Teachers.
+Our special education staff includes a School Psychologist, Speech Language Pathologist (SLP), Occupational Therapist, Physical Therapist, Specialized Academic Instruction (SAI) teachers, and Special Education Day Class Teachers.
 SMMUSD also has additional special education staff who provide support at multiple sites such as an Adapted PE Specialist and Visual Specialist.
 Students who qualify for special education services via assessments have an Individualized Education Plan (IEP) with specific goals targeted to their areas of need; special education services are tied to those needs and support students in achieving their IEP goals.
 We have a K-3 SAI teacher and 3-5 SAI teacher who provide individual and small group pull-out instruction or push-in instruction for portions of the day.
-We also have two self-contained Life Skills special day classrooms for students who are working on adaptive living skills.
+We also have self-contained special education classroom such as our Life Skills classrooms for students who are working on adaptive living skills, and two Intensive Classrooms with students who are working on more intensive academic instruction.
 Our special education team collaborates with our general education teachers to support students with special needs as well as all students.
 If you have questions about special education contact our School Psychologist or your child's teacher.